COOL THINGS TO DO IN MARRAKESH

 Tour the Ben Youssef Madrasa

 The famous four hundred year old Ben Youseff Madrasa is really cool to see, but was under renovation when we were there.
-If it’s open when you go, definitely put it on your list.
+I believe it has just reopened, definitely put it on your list.
 It’s beautiful.

 You Should Eat Here in Marrakech